Personal Finance (fall semester only)

 Textbook Requirements: Nothing additional

 ACT Test Prep

 This course is designed to guide students through strategies that will help them prepare for the ACT Test.
 Students will be familiarized with the general content and structure of the ACT, strategies both for studying strategically and for taking the test strategically on exam day.
 Throughout the 6 or 7 weeks students will study each portion of the test: English,mathematics, reading, science, and writing.
 Throughout the course they will take practice exams and diagnostic exams to determine each student’s individualized study needs.

 Tutor: Heather Kipp

-Text: Students should purchase their own copy of Cracking the ACT with 3 Practice Tests, 2014 Edition (College Test Preparation) by Princeton Review.
+Textbook Requirements: Fall students should purchase their own copy of Cracking the ACT with 6 Practice Tests, 2015 Edition by Princeton Review.
+ISBN-13: 978-0-8041-2550-5.
 It can be purchased from Amazon, Barnes and Noble, or another retailer of your choice.